kartik-venugopal/aural-player/README.md

 ## Contact and conversation

-I encourage you to provide feedback or start a conversation about features you'd like to see or bugs you've encountered (in addition to GitHub issues, of course).
-There are multiple ways to start a conversation.
+I encourage you to provide feedback or start a conversation about features you'd like to see implemented, bugs you've encountered, or suggestions for improvement.
+If you just wanna tell me you love Aural Player, I'd love to hear that too 😊.

 **Twitter:** https://twitter.com/AuralPlayer.
 I will try to post informal updates there.